GameChangerFinance/dandelion-explorer/README.md

 - Cardano Mainnet
 - Cardano Pre-Production Testnet

->Currently a provisional Pre-Production Testnet database from GameChanger Finance Team (GC) has been added to contribute as alternative during late community nodes downtimes.
+>Currently provisional databases from GameChanger Finance Team (GC) **Dandelion-Lite** nodes has been added to the online tool to contribute as alternative during late community nodes downtimes.
 Please contact [Dandelion Project](https://dandelion.link/) or us if you want to contribute with your own nodes as well to decentralize Cardano even further!

 <a name="features"></a>
 ## Features